 Students at Southampton learn in a variety of ways.
 Lectures introduce students to the outline of a topic and the debates within it.
 Small-group seminars offer students the chance to interact with academics and other students in collaborative discussions.
-Such discussions can help inform and shape the ways in which students then go about writing their essays.
-Feedback on performance is given through informal one-to-one discussions, such as those on offer during lecturers' office hours, and through oral and written feedback after submission of a piece of work.
+Additional learning and teaching materials, including podcasts, blogs and quizzes, are provided through the VLE (Blackboard) site for each module that you choose.
+Seminar and tutorial discussions can help inform and shape the ways in which students then go about writing their essays.
+Feedback on performance is given through informal one-to-one discussions, such as those on offer during lecturers' advice and feedback hours, and through oral and written feedback after submission of a piece of work.